sahib/rmlint/docs/rmlint.1.rst

 * ``summary``: Shows counts of files and their respective size after the run.
   Also list all written files.

+* ``fdupes``: Prints an output similar to the popular duplicate finder **fdupes(1)**.
+At first a progressbar is printed on **stderr.** Afterwards the found files are printed on **stdout;** each set of duplicates gets printed as a block separated by newlines.
+Originals are highlighted in green.
+At the bottom a summary is printed on **stderr**.
+This is mostly useful for scripts that are used to parsing this format.
+We recommend the ``json`` formatter for every other scripting purpose.

 EXAMPLES
 ========